 - Africanfossils.org is a 3D file database where there are many free 3D models of African fossils, from animals to ancient tools.

 I am a 3D designer, where can I sell my 3D models or STL files?

 There are plenty of websites where you can sell your 3D printable file or 3D model.Whether for 3D design wizards or hobbyists with good 3D modeling skills, many 3D file marketplaces allow users to put their 3D models up for sale.

 The principle is simple: when a user downloads a 3D model, the designer receives earnings (minus the marketplace’s commission).

 Some 3D designers choose to share their 3D models for free, but in return ask for financial support on collaborative platforms such as Patreon.

 The best websites and marketplaces to sell 3D models

 Here are a few of our favorite 3D print file marketplaces.

-- Commission rate: the standard commission fee rate is 8.5% of the sale price including VAT, but minimum USD 0.45/ EUR 0.45.
+The standard commission fee rate is 8.5% of the sale price (minimum $0.45) including VAT.
 However, this commission may be lower for non-profit organizations such as museums, schools, foundations, private collectors, etc. The commission may be higher if Threeding helps prepare the models in a 3D-printing-friendly format.

-- Commission rate: 15% of the sale price, plus $0.10 per sale (transaction fee).
+Embodi3D receives 15% of the sale price, plus $0.30 per sale (transaction fee).
 This website is specialized in medical STL models.